 There are a lot of scams happening with checks, one of the common scams with a certified check is issuing fake or duplicate checks for making payment for purchase transactions.

-(e.g.) In case of issuing it against purchase made from an unknown vendor.
+(e.g.) In case of issuing it against a purchase made from an unknown vendor.
 So the recipient party doesn’t know the issuer of the check-in person, so he provides the product and accepts the check.
-But, when he tries to cash the check, the bank will not accept the same as it could be a fake check.
+But, when he tries to cash the check, the bank will not accept the same, as it could be a fake check.
 So, in this case, the seller will lose the product without receiving the money, and it would be tough to trace the purchaser too.

 Certified Check vs Cashier’s Check

-In the case of a cashier check, the bank guarantees the fund as the bank cashier signs the instrument; on the other hand, the certified check is prepared by the issuer, and the bank certifies the same.
+In the case of a cashier check, the bank guarantees the fund as the cashier signs the instrument; on the other hand, the certified check is prepared by the issuer, and the bank certifies the same.
 Both these checks are used in high-value transactions and payments.

-Whereas in the case of certified checks, the funds will be in the issuer bank account, but the same cannot be withdrawn to the extent a certified check is issued.
+Whereas in the case of certified checks, the funds will be in the issuer’s bank account, the same cannot be withdrawn to the extent a certified check is issued.
 The money will remain in the account until the payee cashes the check.
 Thus, it is more like a personal check drawn against the issuer’s bank account; in addition to the issuer’s signature, the bank representative will also sign the check.

 This is a guide to Certified Check.
-Here we also discuss the definition, cost, and how to get Certified Check along with its use.
+Here we also discuss the definition, cost, and how to get a Certified Check along with its use.
 You may also have a look at the following articles to learn more –